MarineLee/Fitbit-App-Legal/Terms-of-service.md

    - You agree to provide accurate Fitbit data authorization.

 2. **Data Collection & Usage**
-   - We collect Fitbit activity (the duration of each activit levels) and sleep data (the duration of each sleep stage) to provide insights.
+   - We collect Fitbit activity (the duration of each activit levels) and sleep data (the duration of each sleep stage) to analyze your activity and sleep patterns for academic research.
    - We do not share your data with third parties.
-   - The data that is collected will be secured and will be exclusively utilized for only research purposes.

 3. **Account Termination**
    - You may revoke access at any time through the Fitbit settings.